lyusupov/SoftRF/software/firmware/binaries/README.md

 For Linux and Mac OS X users, you will need a few tools installed on your computer before you begin:

-* [dfu-util](http://dfu-util.sourceforge.net/) 0.8 or newer - Used to load and run the stock HackRF firmware from RAM. dfu-util 0.8 is recommended, as it is the most extensively tested with the HackRF hardware and build software.
+* [dfu-util](http://dfu-util.sourceforge.net/) 0.8 or newer - Used to load and run the stock HackRF One firmware from RAM. dfu-util 0.8 is recommended, as it is the most extensively tested with the HackRF One hardware and build software.
 * [hackrf](https://github.com/greatscottgadgets/hackrf) - All you need is the host tools, specifically, hackrf_spiflash.

 ### Backup of factory firmware

 ```
-$ hackrf_spiflash -v -r HackRF_factory_firmware.bin
+$ hackrf_spiflash -v -r HackRF_One_factory_firmware.bin
 Reading 256 bytes from 0x000000.
 Reading 256 bytes from 0x000100.

 < ... skipped ... >

-$ ls -la HackRF_factory_firmware.bin
+$ ls -la HackRF_One_factory_firmware.bin
--rw-r--r-- 1 pi pi 1048576 Nov  4 10:18 HackRF_factory_firmware.bin
+-rw-r--r-- 1 pi pi 1048576 Nov  4 10:18 HackRF_One_factory_firmware.bin
 ```

 ### Flashing

-1. Download appropriate version of the SoftRF firmware from [this location](https://github.com/lyusupov/SoftRF/tree/master/software/firmware/binaries/LPC4320) ;
+1. Download an appropriate version of SoftRF firmware from [this location](https://github.com/lyusupov/SoftRF/tree/master/software/firmware/binaries/LPC4320) ;
-2. Plug the HackRF into USB power while holding down the DFU button (the button closer to the antenna jack).
-Release the DFU button.
-Then run:
+2. Plug the HackRF One into a PC USB slot while holding down DFU button (the button closer to antenna jack).
+Release the DFU button, then execute:

 ```
 $ dfu-util -D hackrf_one_usb.dfu --reset
 $ hackrf_spiflash -v -w SoftRF-firmware-v1.1-LPC4320.bin
 ```

-### Restoring HackRF firmware
+### Restore of HackRF One firmware

-Plug the HackRF into USB power while holding down the DFU button (the button closer to the antenna jack).
-Release the DFU button.
-Then run:
+Plug the HackRF One into a PC USB slot while holding down DFU button (the button closer to antenna jack).
+Release the DFU button, then execute:

 ```
 $ dfu-util -D hackrf_one_usb.dfu --reset
-$ hackrf_spiflash -v -w HackRF_factory_firmware.bin
+$ hackrf_spiflash -v -w HackRF_One_factory_firmware.bin
 ```

 <br>

 ## ASR6601

-1. Download appropriate version of the SoftRF firmware from [this location](https://github.com/lyusupov/SoftRF/tree/master/software/firmware/binaries/ASR6601) ;
+1. Download an appropriate version of SoftRF firmware from [this location](https://github.com/lyusupov/SoftRF/tree/master/software/firmware/binaries/ASR6601) ;
 2. Take a copy of **tremo_loader.py** script from [ASR SDK](https://raw.githubusercontent.com/akarsh98/ASR6601-getting-started-guide/main/SDK/build/scripts/tremo_loader.py) ;
 3. Connect an appropriate USB-Serial adapter to ASR6601 MCU pins as follows: